-Week Six: 14 October, Technology, Time-Space Compression, MIDTERM HANDED OUT
+Week Six: 20 October, Technology, Time-Space Compression, MIDTERM HANDED OUT

-Read: Wang, Xinyuan.
+Wang, Xinyuan.
 2016 Social Media in Industrial China, UCL Press, pp. 57-96.
-Pages 97-127 are also recommended.
+Pages 97-127 are also recommended as a supplementary reading.
 The entire book may be downloaded for free.

 - Technology and Time Space Compression - Midterm handed out at the end of class.
-DUE Friday October 23 at 12 noon.
+DUE Friday October 29 at 12 noon.

-Week Seven: 21 October, Modernity and Education
+Week Seven: 27 October, Modernity and Education